-Quadrantid meteors on January 3 or 4 | EarthSky.org
+Quadrantid meteors on night of January 3-4 | EarthSky.org

 Will you see any meteors?
 Maybe!

 You wouldn’t think people would be so determined to watch such an iffy shower.
-The Quadrantid shower has such a narrow peak, lasting for only a few hours.
+And yet the Quandrantids is one of the year’s most popular showers.
+Just remember, the Quadrantid shower has a narrow peak, lasting for only a few hours.
 If you miss the peak – which is easy to do – you won’t see many meteors.

 But the pay-off can be good!
 The Quadrantids can match the meteor rates of the better-known August Perseid and December Geminid showers.
 The shower has been known to produce up to 50-100 or more meteors per hour in a dark sky.

-Just know that this meteor shower favors the Northern Hemisphere because its radiant point – the point in the sky from which the meteors appear to radiate – is far to the north on the sky’s dome.
+Also know that this meteor shower favors the Northern Hemisphere because its radiant point – the point in the sky from which the meteors appear to radiate – is far to the north on the sky’s dome.
 So it’s not a globally watched shower, as many are.

 If you’re thinking of watching the Quadrantids, do it.
 Meteor shower peaks are rarely a certainty.
 It’s nearly always a gamble that a shower will reward you with a good show.